 Initially, the union continued using the old workhouses at Sedbergh which could house 55 inmates, and at Hall Bank to the north-east of Dent which held 45.

 In 1842, the workhouse in Sedbergh had 27 inmates including several families (four young women, each with one or two young children, and an older woman with three children) four old people including a couple in their late seventies.
 The master and matron at this date were Thomas Capstick and his wife Jane.
 By 1851, the number of inmates had fallen to fourteen, including two single mothers each with a baby and an older child.
 Conditions in the Sedbergh workhouse were far from satisfactory, however, and were regularly criticised by the Assistant Poor Law Commissioner for the area, Mr Hawley.
 On one occasion it was reported that part of the building had been let to a carrier for the storage of gunpowder immediately beneath the sleeping rooms of some of the inmates (Scobie, 1996).

 Despite pressure from the Poor Law Commissioners to build a new workhouse, the Board of Guardians contained a faction who wished to retain the existing premises at Sedbergh and Dent.
-However, a new workhouse for 60 inmates was eventually erected in 1857 at the south of Sedbergh on the road to Dent.
+The Dent workhouse was closed in 1852 and a new workhouse for 60 inmates was eventually erected in 1857 at the south of Sedbergh on the road to Dent.
 The building's location and layout are shown on the 1895 map below:

 The workhouse comprised a T-shaped main building facing to the south, and a porter's lodge and casual ward block fronting onto the main road at the west.